Landing gear: Gear arrangements

 The taildragger arrangement was common during the early propeller era, as it allows more room for propeller clearance.
 Most modern aircraft have tricycle undercarriages.
 Taildraggers are considered harder to land and take off (because the arrangement is usually unstable, that is, a small deviation from straight-line travel will tend to increase rather than correct itself), and usually require special pilot training.
 A small tail wheel or skid/bumper may be added to a tricycle undercarriage to prevent damage to the underside of the fuselage if over-rotation occurs on take-off leading to a tail strike.
 Aircraft with tail-strike protection include the B-29 Superfortress, Boeing 727 trijet and Concorde.
 Some aircraft with retractable conventional landing gear have a fixed tailwheel.
 Hoerner estimated the drag of the Bf 109 fixed tailwheel and compared it with that of other protrusions such as the pilot's canopy.

-A third arrangement (known as tandem or bicycle) has the main and nose gear located fore and aft of the center of gravity under the fuselage with outriggers on the wings.
+A third arrangement (known as tandem or bicycle) has the main and nose gear located fore and aft of the center of gravity (CG) under the fuselage with outriggers on the wings.
 This is used when there is no convenient location on either side of the fuselage to attach the main undercarriage or to store it when retracted.
 Examples include the Lockheed U-2 spy plane and the Harrier jump jet.
 The Boeing B-52 uses a similar arrangement, except that the fore and aft gears each have two twin-wheel units side by side.

 Quadricycle gear is similar to bicycle but with two sets of wheels displaced laterally in the fore and aft positions.
 Raymer classifies the B-52 gear as quadricycle.
 The experimental Fairchild XC-120 Packplane had quadricycle gear located in the engine nacelles to allow unrestricted access beneath the fuselage for attaching a large freight container.

 Helicopters use skids, pontoons or wheels depending on their size and role.